 So, I finally got the visa, and I embarked on a 3 hour train journey from Vilnius, Lithuania to Minsk, Belarus.

 I’m currently writing this blog post from a coffee shop in Minsk, on my final day in the country.
 What a random and interesting journey it has been in my 72nd country.
-I’m excited to share my experiences with you.
+I’m excited to share my experiences with you, as it’s quite different from it’s neighbors of Lithuania and Ukraine.

 First thing to know about Belarus is that it is the least touristy country in Europe (by a long shot).
 Very few people in my network of friends & travelers has ever been there before (I even asked on my Instagram).
 Throughout my 4 days in Minsk, I came across 2 tourists/English speakers and I’m glad I know basic Russian because otherwise it would’ve been difficult to get around.